By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 Summer term (Contract period May to August)

-When you move into Tartu College, you must pay the first month's occupancy fee or balance of days.
+a) When you move into Tartu College, you must pay the first month's occupancy fee or balance of days.

 b) If you extend your stay after moving in within the summer term, the rate for the original occupancy period will not change.
 The best rate will be applied to the extended days.